End-of-Course Biology Test

 The EOC biology test is provided only in English.
 Translated versions in other languages are not available.
 North Carolina G.S.§115C-81.45(a) requires all teachers and principals to conduct all classes other than foreign language classes in English.

-All standard administrations of the EOC biology test must be administered online in NCTest unless a paper format is required for students with a documented accessibility need.
+All standard administrations of EOC biology test must be administered online in NCTest unless a paper format is required for students with a documented accessibility need.

 Online tests are provided through NCTest, the NCDPI’s online testing platform.
 Schools must ensure every student participating in an online test for the North Carolina Testing Program completes the online assessment tutorial for the associated test at least once at the school before test day.
 The tutorial provides students the opportunity to practice the mechanics of navigating through the testing platform, to become familiar with the tools, and to respond to the sample items.
 Refer to the North Carolina Test Coordinators’ Policies and Procedures Handbook on the Testing Policy and Operations webpage for additional information.